Amazon Marketplace

 LPR (License Plate Receive) is an FBA fulfillment process where Amazon stores goods with a unique license plate ID instead of consolidating everything by product number.
 The system reduces processing time and errors.
 Sellers must correctly label shipments for LPR processes to run smoothly.

-Open term pageLSPL
+Open glossary pageLSPL

 Large Scale Product Launch